-Is your childcare bill a priority to you?
+Is your childcare bill a priority for you?
 Do you pay for childcare first, or do you see it as an afterthought?
 Being a family childcare provider, I have had times in the past when it was super hard to get paid.
 Childcare is long hours, it’s not glamorous, but it’s rewarding.
 Daycare providers burn out because getting parents to pay for childcare is a struggle.

 Childcare is a super hard job.
 We work an average of 50 hours a week.
 We work really hard.
 It’s not glamorous at all, but it’s very rewarding.
 Time and time again I see childcare providers burn out because parents are hard to work with.